smallfoxx/smallfoxx.github.io/_posts/2020-01-11-Classes,-Nested-Modules,-and-Sharing-Values.md

 using module "C:\Path\To\Modules\GlobalSettings\Class.psm1"
 ```

 This works fine as long as I know where the module path is.
-However, that path can easily change depending on where  the module is installed, but we can fix that by using the $PSScriptRoot.
+However, that path can easily change depending on where the module is installed, but we can fix that by using ```$PSScriptRoot```.

 ```powershell
 using module "$PSScriptRoot\Class.psm1"